 - Make it ahead of time.
 You’ll need to allow several hours for it to cool and set.

-Today I am partnering with my friends at American Dairy Association Mideast to bring you dessert.
-I’m honored to have been working with them for several years now and I love sharing the stories of the hard-working dairy farmers that put food on our tables.
+Today, I am partnering with my friends at American Dairy Association Mideast to bring you dessert.
+I’m honored to have been working with them for several years now, and I love sharing the stories of the hard-working dairy farmers who put food on our tables.
 These guys work 365 days a year caring for their cows, including holidays.

 Dairy is an essential ingredient in my kitchen and in my daily diet.
 Milk is packed with calcium and protein.
 Did you know that milk also adds a bit of sweetness to recipes and encourages the browning reactions in desserts like pie crust and cookies?
 And of course, it’s an essential ingredient for pudding.